quicwg/base-drafts/draft-ietf-quic-qpack.md

 stream.
 Similarly, when an endpoint abandons reading of a stream it needs to signal this using the Stream Cancellation instruction.
 This signals to the encoder that all references to the dynamic table on that stream are no longer outstanding.
-A decoder with a maximum dynamic table size equal to zero MAY omit sending Stream Cancellations, because the encoder cannot have any dynamic table references.
+A decoder with a maximum dynamic table size equal to zero (see
+{{maximum-table-size}}) MAY omit sending Stream Cancellations, because the encoder cannot have any dynamic table references.

 An encoder cannot infer from this instruction that any updates to the dynamic table have been received.